vyme001/recipes/README.md

-# recipes
+# Project Title

-The Odin Project: Project One
+The Odin Project: Project One (Recipes)

+## Motivation

+Practicing basic HTML concepts to reinforce T.O.P introductory to Git, Github, and HTML